Maryam-Taherzadeh/Algorithms-Structured-Programming/README.md

-#  Shortest path
+#  Shortest path(Maze)
-The shortest path problem is about finding a path between vertices in a graph such that the total sum of the edges weights is minimum.one of the application of path finding is for finding optimum route navaigation systems.
+The shortest path problem is about finding a path between vertices in a graph such that the total sum of the edges weights is minimum.One of the application of path finding is for finding optimum route navaigation systems.

 ## Introduction